A look at the latest in local food, dining and drinking news

 Celestin's restaurant returns to Sacramento with new location, same beloved gumbo

-After a seven-year hiatus, husband-wife team Patrick and Phoebe Celestin are hoping the third time's the charm as they get ready to launch their latest rendition of Celestin's restaurant on Feb.
-15 in East Sacramento.
+After a seven-year hiatus, husband-wife team Patrick and Phoebe Celestin are hoping the third time's the charm as they get ready to launch their latest rendition of Celestin's restaurant in East Sacramento.

 At a time when the local food scene wasn't as diverse, the Celestins opened their first namesake eatery in 1983 in midtown near 25th and J streets with a menu that leaned on Patrick's Haitian heritage and offered dishes like poulet blanche (chicken in cream sauce with onions and peas), sides like plantains, beans and rice, and its signature gumbo.
 After 18 years, they moved to bigger digs near 18th and K and relaunched as Celestin's Island Eats and Cajun Cuisine (the space is currently occupied by The Porch).
 But after another decade, it became too big to manage—also, as new grandparents, they had other ways they wanted to spend their time—and in 2011, the couple decided to close their popular restaurant.